hong-rong/Library/README.md

 ---

-## Why use it?

-I'm following this plan to prepare for my Google interview.
-I've been building the web, building services, and launching startups since 1997.
-I have an economics degree, not a CS degree.
-I've been very successful in my career, but I want to work at Google.
-I want to progress into larger systems and get a real understanding of computer systems, algorithmic efficiency, data structure performance, low-level languages, and how it all works.
-And if you don't know any of it, Google won't hire you.

-When I started this project, I didn't know a stack from a heap, didn't know Big-O anything, anything about trees, or how to traverse a graph.
-If I had to code a sorting algorithm, I can tell ya it wouldn't have been very good.
-Every data structure I've ever used was built into the language, and I didn't know how they worked under the hood at all.
-I've never had to manage memory, unless a process I was running would give an "out of memory" error, and then I'd have to find a workaround.
-I've used a few multidimensional arrays in my life and thousands of associative arrays, but I've never created data structures from scratch.

-But after going through this study plan I have high confidence I'll be hired.
-It's a long plan.
-It's going to take me months.
-If you are familiar with a lot of this already it will take you a lot less time.

 ## How to use it

 Everything below is an outline, and you should tackle the items in order from top to bottom.